-- If you’re a more established business, and have been already following the above three suggestions, you can start by getting a business loan for a small amount that you can easily manage to pay off.
+- If you’re a more established business, and have been already following the above three suggestions, you can start by looking for business loans for a small amount that you can easily manage to pay off.
 (Remember make sure you have an actual purpose for the loan before you take it, don’t just take a loan for the sake of building credit.)

 4. Where can I go to see my business credit profile?

 There are many places you can go to to view your business credit profile.
 All of the credit bureaus will give your access to view your score.
 In fact, because they want to ensure the information they have about your business is accurate, it makes sense to regularly review your profile and they all offer a means to do it.
 A perk of business credit is that there is no penalty for inquiring about business credit profile.

 5. What are the main business credit bureaus?